ALMOHALLA 51 BREAKFAST

 Breakfast is served on the patio or around the communal dining table.
 The emphasis is on good quality local and home made produce, and typically includes fresh fruit, local bread, serrano ham, cheeses and eggs.
+The favourites on the new menu are the fresh yogurt with homemade granola and fresh berries and the delicous Almohalla 51 Shakshuka!
+Porridge topped with chopped oranges, homemade granola, nuts and honey is also a big hit with groups of walkers and cyclists.

 There’s a rich local culinary tradition in this region and dishes include Porra Archidonesa – a delicious tomato based dish – porrilla de setas – mixed wild mushrooms – or mini papanduas de bacalao – cod balls dressed in sugar cane honey.
 Molletes, hand made bread rolls, drizzled in olive oil are perfect for breakfast and for an afternoon snack the local convent sell homemade biscuits and cakes.